The TK905 shows offline because its data session has no valid APN. Text the apn command with your carrier's APN value and it reconnects in minutes.

 How long does the TK905 take to reconnect after I set the APN?

-Plan for 2 to 5 minutes.
-The confirmation text arrives within about 30 seconds, but the app or web portal only flips to online once the tracker pushes its first data packet through the new APN.
-If it still shows offline after 10 minutes, text status# to check whether GPRS is on.
+Plan for a short delay.
+The confirmation text only proves the tracker accepted the command; the app or web portal flips to online once the tracker pushes its first data packet through the new APN.
+If it still shows offline after a few upload cycles, text status# to check whether GPRS is on.

 Does removing or swapping the SIM card erase the TK905 APN?